top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 <center><img figure-id="fig:cropped" figure-caption="Cropped Image" src="image_cropped.png" style="width: 200px;"/></center>

-**2.** Directly detecting the obstacles from this cropped input image failed for us due to the objects being disturbed by the camera perspective and due to not really being able to infer the shape and real size of the objects, that is why we decided to use the approach described above, namely the inverse homography (transformation to bird’s view perspective).
-So in a second step we take the cropped image and transform it to the bird’s view.
+**2.** Directly detecting the obstacles from this cropped input image failed for us due to the reasons descibed [above](#saviors-functionality-computer-vision).
+That is why the second step is to perform the transformation to the bird’s view perspective.
 For transforming the image we first use the corners of the cropped image and transorm it to the real world.
 Then we scale the real world coordinates to pixel coordinates, so that it will have a width of 640 pixels afterwards.
 For warping all of the pixel with low artifacts we then use the function **cv2.getPerspectiveTransform()**.
 The obtained image can be seen in [](#fig:bird_view).

 **3.** Then we transform the given RGB picture into the HSV colorspace and apply the yellow and orange filter.
 While a HSV image is hardly readable for humans, it is way better to filter for specific colors.
 The obtained pictures can be seen in [](#fig:yellow_filtered) and [](#fig:orange_filtered).
-For example the color filter operation then simply becomes _mask1 = cv2.inRange(im_test, self.lower_yellow, self.upper_yellow)_ where lower_yellow and upper_yellow are simple numbers.
+The color filter operation is performed by the cv2 function **cv2.inRange(im_test, self.lower_yellow, self.upper_yellow)** where lower_yellow and upper_yellow are the thresholds for yellow in the HSV color space.

-**4.** Now there is the task of segmenting/isolating the objects which remained after the filtering process.
+**4.** Now there is the task of segmenting/isolating the objects which remained after the color filtering process.
 At the beginning of the project we therefore implemented our own segmentation algorithm which was however more inefficient and led to an overall computational load of 200% CPU usage and a maximum frequency of our whole module of about 0.5 Hz only.
-By using the scikit-image module which provides a very efficient label function, the computational efficiency could be shrunk considerably to about 70% CPU usage and allowing the whole module to run at up to 3 Hz.
-It is important to remember that in our implementation the segmentation process is the one which consumes the most power(segmenation link: http://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.label).The output after the segmentation is the one in [](#fig:segmented), where the different colors represent the different segmented objects.
+By using the scikit-image module which provides a very efficient [label function](http://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.label), the computational efficiency could be shrunk considerably to about 70% CPU usage and allows the whole module to run at up to 3 Hz.
+It is important to remember that in our implementation the segmentation process is the one which consumes the most power.
+The output after the segmentation is the one in [](#fig:segmented), where the different colors represent the different segmented objects.

 **5.** After the segmentation, we analyse each of the objects alone.
-At first there is a general filter that we are neglecting all the objects which contain less than a user influenced threshold of pixels.
-Since as mentioned above, the homographies of all the users are different, the exact amount of pixels an object has to be considered is again scaled by the individual homography.
+At first there is a general filter which ensures that we are neglecting all the objects which contain less than a user influenced threshold of pixels.
+Since as mentioned above, the homographies of all the users are different, the exact amount of pixels an object has to have to be considered is again scaled by the individual homography.
 This is followed by a more in detail analysis which is color dependent.
 On the one hand there is the challenge to detect the orange cones reliably.
 Speaking about cones, the only other object that might be erroneously detected as orange are the stop lines.
 Of course in general the goal should be to very reliably detect orange but as the light is about to change during the drive, we prepared to also detect the stop lies and being able to cope with them when they are erroneously detected.
 The other challenge in general was that all object that we have to detect can appear in all different orientations and that simply inferring the height and width of the segmented box, as we did it in the beginning, is obviously not a very good measure (in the bottom left picture e.g. the segmented box is a square while the cone itself is not quadratic at all) That is why it is best to use a rotation invariant feature to classify the segmented object.
 In our final implementation we came up using the two eigenvalues of the inertia tensor, which are obviously rotation invariant (when being ordered by their size).
 Now, speaking more specifically about the detection of cones, when extracting the cone from the upper image separately it is looking like in [](#fig:segmented_cone), while an erroneous detection of a stop line is looking like in [](#fig:segmented_stop_line).

 <center><img figure-id="fig:segmented_cone" figure-caption="Segmented Cone" src="segmented_cone.png" style="width: 200px;"/></center>

 <center><img figure-id="fig:segmented_stop_line" figure-caption="Segmented Stop Line" src="segmented_stop_line.png" style="width: 200px;"/></center>

-Our filter criteria is now the ratio between the eigenvalues of the inertia tensor which is always by a factor of about 100 greater in case the object is a cone, compared to when we erroneously segment a red stop line.
+Our filter criteria is now the ratio between the eigenvalues of the inertia tensor.
+This ratio is always by a factor of about 100 greater in case the object is a cone, compared to when we erroneously segment a red stop line.
 This criteria is very stable that is why there is no additional filtering needed to detect the cones.

 If the segmented object is yellowish, things get a little more tricky as there are always many yellow object in the picture, namely the middle lines.
 Line elements can be again observed under every possible orientation, therefore the eigenvalues of the inertia tensor which are as mentioned above rotation invariant are again the way to go.
 In [](#fig:segmented_middle_line) you can see a segmented line element and in [](#fig:segmented_duck) again a segmented duckie.